meonkeys/2019-rpi-talk/README.md

 # Chicken Door talk

 Slides for a talk about an automated chicken door controlled by a Raspberri Pi.
-To be presented at LibrePlanet 2019 and maybe LinuxFest Northwest 2019.
+Presented at LibrePlanet 2019 and maybe LinuxFest Northwest 2019.

 Hit <kbd>s</kbd> to show [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes).